WilliwadelmaWisky/uplib/README.md

 ```

 ### Origin Error
-Uses graphical methods to calculate the error at the origin (x = 0).
+Uses graphical methods to calculate the error at the origin $(x = 0)$.
 It is very useful for quickly testing if a systematic error occurs in the measuring equipment.

 **Assignemt:**
-Calculate an uncertainty of the origin of a function `f(x) = 2x`.
+Calculate an uncertainty of the origin of a function $f(x) = 2x$.
 The data of the measurements are in the following table.

 |   x   |   y   |